 Your write-up should be similar to a formal laboratory report.
 There must be sections describing the planning stage, the observations (a description of the equipment used, the observing conditions and the data that was taken), the data reduction and the data analysis.
 You will be penalised if you omit an analysis of the errors, and if you fail to compare your results with literature values.
 Some advice on how to write the report is here, and the rubric used to mark the report is here.
 I strongly recommend peer marking each other's reports with this advice and rubric in mind.

 You may well want to prepare your reports using the Jupyter notebook - it is possible to produce PDF documents from the notebook.
-Please submit hard copies of your reports to the departmental office by the deadline: Friday 14th December 2018 (16:00).
+Please submit electronic copies on MOLE, and hard copies of your reports to the departmental office by the deadline: Friday 18th December 2020 (16:00).
 Note that this deadline is the final week of term, and has been set to make the observing window as long as possible.
 However, you will undoubtedly have other pieces of work to hand in around this time, so it is in your interests to complete your observing and hand in your report as early as possible in the semester.